Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Stochastic Nonconvex Smooth Potential Games

 \emph{(ii)} Suppose that we choose the stepsizes $\gamma_{k} = 1/(2L)$ and $P_{R}(k) = 1/T$ for all $k = 1, \dots, T$.
 Given a sufficiently large but fixed total number of calls $M$ to the stochastic first-order oracles \emph{(}$\mathcal{SFO}$\emph{)}.
 If the number of samples $S_{k}$ at iteration $k$ of the RSG algorithm is fixed as follows:

 then $T\leq \lfloor M/(SN) \rfloor$ and we have that

 \end{theorem} \begin{proof} See Appendix \ref{proof-smooth-RSG}. \end{proof}

 \begin{remark}\em Several points deserve emphasis.
-First, it follows from \eqref{RSG-final-bound} that computing an $x_{R}$ satisfying $\mathbb{E}[\|G_{\gamma_{R}}(x^{R})\|] \leq \epsilon$ requires at most $\mathcal{O}(\epsilon^{-2})$ iterations and $\mathcal{O}(N^{2}\epsilon^{-4})$ sample evaluations.
-Unlike \cite{ghadimi-lan-zhang-2016}, here we need to account for the number of players $N$, resulting in a slightly different bound.
-Second, although a constant batch size $S_{k}=S$ is used, one may also adopt an adaptive batch-size strategy during the implementation; see \cite{ghadimi-lan-zhang-2016} for more discussions.
-Third, a drawback of RSG is that one needs to estimate $L$ to obtain $P_{R}(k)$, $\gamma_{k}$, and $S_{k}$, which is computationally expansive in the stochastic setting. \end{remark}
+First, it follows from \eqref{RSG-final-bound} that an $x_R$ satisfying $\mathbb{E}[\|G_{\gamma_R}(x^R)\|]\le \epsilon$ can be obtained within $\mathcal{O}(\epsilon^{-2})$ iterations and $\mathcal{O}(N^2\epsilon^{-4})$ sample evaluations.
+Unlike \cite{ghadimi-lan-zhang-2016}, our complexity bound must account for the number of players $N$, leading to a modified sample complexity estimate.
+Second, although our analysis relies on a constant batch size, adaptive batch-size strategies can be incorporated in implementation, see \cite{ghadimi-lan-zhang-2016} for further discussion.
+Third, RSG requires an estimate of $L$ to determine the quantities $P_R(k)$, $\gamma_k$, and $S_k$.
+This requirement may introduce additional difficulties in stochastic regime. \end{remark}

-One interesting result is that, when the potential function $P$ is smooth and pseudoconvex, RSG converges to a NE, even though the game is nonconvex.
+One exciting result is that, when the potential function $P$ is smooth and pseudoconvex on $X$, i.e., $\nabla P(x)^{\top}(y-x) \geq 0 \implies P(y) \geq P(x)$ for any $x, y \in X$, a QNE is indeed an NE, and thus RSG converges to an NE despite the nonconvexity of the game.
 We formalize it in the following theorem and its proof follows from \cite[Proposition 3]{xiao-shanbhag-2025-gr} immediately.

 \begin{corollary} Consider the smooth game \eqref{smooth-games} with a potential function $P$ that is pseudoconvex and $C^{1}$ on an open set $\mathcal{O}\supseteq X$.
-Then the RSG scheme converges to a NE. \end{corollary}
+Then the RSG scheme converges to an NE in expectation. \end{corollary}